 Under such a scheme, the requirements are:

-- Undertaking on Terms & Conditions of the programme;
+- Undertaking on Terms & Conditions of the program;

 - Form 4 – Application for an Entry Permit to Enter Singapore;

-- Other supporting documents required on GIP website.
+- Other supporting documents as required on the GIP website.

 The requirements for this scheme are rather simple: